Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 OpenWeatherMap

 OpenWeatherMap takes a crowdsourcing approach to data collection.
-It gathers information from worldwide meteorological broadcasts and weather stations.
+It gathers information from worldwide meteorological broadcasts and weather stations to provide accurate.

 The data it collects includes: